Steel, aluminium, heat exchanger…even titanium – we’ve boiled and we’ve poured to find the best camping kettles.

 Lightweight, anodised for strength and very cheap.

 The NGT 1.1l kettle.
 Folding handle, nice lid-pull, anodised aluminium.
 260g weight.
 The current title for it on Amazon amused me, it rightly claims to be a Unisex kettle, so there are no excuses now...

 Stainless steel camping kettles

 An old favourite, the Vango steel kettle has the best handle of all we’ve tested, and it folds.
 It has a whistle too (though it doesn’t always work).
 The spout cover saves steam and spills.
-A bit heavier and bulkier than the rest, but only £12.
+A bit heavier and bulkier than the rest, but very inexpensive.

 Titanium camping kettles

 Extremely strong and lightweight and no metallic taste in your water.
 Expensive, though.